christophrumpel/chatbot-php-boilerplate/readme.md

 $ composer install
 ```

 Next take a look at the `config.php` file.
-Here we have two values to consider.
+Here we have two values to consider for now.
 First is the `verify_token` which is a token you can define yourself here.
 Change it to something else, we will need it later.
 The second value ist the `access_token` which we already got from our messenger app.
 Fill it in here.
 Perfect!

 ## Create a webhook for the messenger app